 Are all module choices guaranteed?

-Examination results and Transcripts
+Examination Results and Transcripts

-Transcripts will be sent directly in the post to students after marks have been confirmed by the relevant exam board, and copies will also be sent to the home institution.
+Teaching Period one results will be released in March.Teaching Period two and Full Year results will be released in July.
+Transcripts will be sent directly in the post to home institutions for collection by students, after marks have been confirmed by the relevant exam board.
+Electronic copies will also be emailed to the home institutions.

 The guidelines in the document below indicate the marks and classifications to be awarded for various standards of student work.
 They are not intended to replace the specific guidelines given by staff in respect of individual pieces of coursework, not least because modules taught within Aston Business School will have their own focus and assignments will vary in their approach (e.g. essays, reports, calculations, computing based projects etc.).
 The descriptions offered here are, therefore, generalised and will need to be interpreted and adapted to the specific requirements of each assignment.
 These guidelines do, however, emphasise the type of approach students should be developing as they progress through their degree studies.
 Students are, therefore, advised to read through all work before submission in order to judge how well it matches the criteria set for a good grade.